When: Judging is at the Vet's building on April 26, 2017

 - Me Too: This category is for clothing which was constructed by a 4-H clothing project member for another person and modeled by that person or a pet (live or stuffed) in the Fashion Show.
 This can be a brother, sister, parent, grandparent, cousin who will be expected to model the ensemble.

-- Creative Stitches: This category is for Any Project members who have constructed Wearable garments in the Fiber Arts Project.
-(Knitting, Crocheting, Quilting & etc....
+- Extra Stitches: This category is for 4-H Clothing Project members who have constructed garments in addition to the ones which are judged.
 No more than 2 items may be entered in this category.

 - Creative T-Shirt: All 4-H members may participate in this category.
 Members are encouraged to be creative with fabrics, fabric paint, “puff” paints, bead work, appliqué, quilting, stitchery, etc.

 - Model’s Choice: All 4-H members may participate in this category.
 You or someone else can model the outfits.
-Items such as sleepwear and accessories are acceptable.
+Items such as sleepwear, ethnic costumes, and accessories are acceptable.
 These outfits may be purchased or sewn by the 4-H member.
 Be creative.

 - 4-Hers Choice: Any 4-H member, in any project, that wants to model an outfit.

 - Any Cultural Outfit: Any outfit themed to a different culture.